-A Typical Day for a Planner
+A Planner's Typical Day

 Planning is a highly collaborative field, and planners spend much of their time working with others.

 A planner's day may start with a staff meeting to discuss the management of a planning project.
 Other meetings might include a team meeting with engineers, architects, health professionals, and landscape architects to review the specifics of a plan.
 Yet other meetings might take place with developers as part of a pre-application process.

 The planner's role is to provide the big picture and to relate the project to various goals and guidelines, such as ordinances or design review, in order to achieve a final project that meets the needs of the community.
 This might include appropriate design, environmental considerations, support for the local economy, or equitable access for all members of the community.

 Planners are also responsible for knowing state and federal legislation and court rulings that relate to the project, plans, or guidelines.
 For example, planners must know how the First Amendment of the U.S. Constitution relates to sign controls or how street designs relate to the Americans with Disabilities Act.

 Once again, planners are responsible for providing this technical knowledge to the projects.
 In complex projects, a developer will likely consult his or her own legal experts.

 Some part of the planner's day involves working on his or her own.
 Planners may conduct research and gather data from a variety of sources, including economic development or market research studies, from census reports, or from environmental studies.
 The planner tests assumptions about the meaning and importance of the data by using a variety of technologies.